- Written by Dr.Mehmet Demircioglu

 Hair stability before FUE

 I usually want several months of stable information before planning grafts around a recent birth control change.
 That does not mean every woman waits the same number of months.
-It means I need enough time to see whether the shed is settling, whether the part line is stable, and whether the medication plan is likely to remain the same.
+It means there should be enough time to see whether the shed is settling, whether the part line is stable, and whether the medication plan is likely to remain the same.

 If the change was minor and the hair pattern has been stable for a long time, the delay may be shorter.
 If shedding is heavy, the part is widening, pregnancy is possible, or several treatments changed together, the delay may be longer.
 Surgery is easier to plan when the target is not moving.